davidpagnon/Sports2D/README.md

 'keypoint_number_threshold': ["", "detected persons are not retained if number of detected keypoints is below this threshold.
 0.3 if not specified, i.e., i.e., 30 percent"], 'max_distance': ["", "If a person is detected further than max_distance from its position on the previous frame, it will be considered as a new one. in px or None, 100 by default."], 'fastest_frames_to_remove_percent': ["", "Frames with high speed are considered as outliers.
-Defaults to 0.1"], 'close_to_zero_speed_px': ["", "Sum for all keypoints: about 50 px/frame or 0.2 m/frame.
-Defaults to 50"], 'large_hip_knee_angles': ["", "Hip and knee angles below this value are considered as imprecise.
+Defaults to 0.1"], 'slowest_frames_to_remove_percent': ["", "Frames with low speed are considered as outliers.
+Defaults to 0.2"], 'large_hip_knee_angles': ["", "Hip and knee angles below this value are considered as imprecise.
 Defaults to 45"], 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
 Defaults to 50"], 'fontSize': ["", "font size for angle values.
 0.3 if not specified"],